-Kim’s sister warns of ‘overwhelming’ step against US, SKorea
+Kim’s sister warns N. Korea ready to act against US, South

 The allies had canceled or scaled back some of their regular drills since 2018 to support now-dormant diplomacy with North Korea and guard against the COVID-19 pandemic.
 But they’ve been restoring their exercises after North Korea last year conducted a record number of missile tests and openly threatened to use its nuclear weapons in potential conflicts with its rivals.

-In a separate statement Tuesday, North Korea’s Foreign Ministry called the flyover of the U.S. B-52 bomber “a reckless military provocation” that it said pushes the situation on the peninsula “deeper into the bottomless quagmire.”

-An unidentified head of the ministry’s foreign news office said the recent U.S. military actions foretell “the gravity of the catastrophic tension that will be entailed by them.”

-“There is no guarantee that there will be no violent physical conflict in the Korean Peninsula,” if the U.S.-South Korean military provocation continues, the official said.
+In a separate statement Tuesday, North Korea’s Foreign Ministry called the flyover of the U.S. B-52 bomber a reckless provocation that pushes the situation on the peninsula “deeper into the bottomless quagmire.”
+The statement, attributed to the unnamed head of the ministry’s foreign news office, said “there is no guarantee that there will be no violent physical conflict” if U.S.-South Korean military provocations continue.

 North Korea often unleashes fiery rhetoric in times of heightened animosities with the United States and South Korea.
 Possible steps North Korea could take include a nuclear test or the launch of a new type of intercontinental ballistic missile targeting the mainland U.S., observers say.

 Last month, Kim Yo Jong threatened to turn the Pacific into the North’s firing range.
-In her Tuesday statement, she said North Korea would consider a possible U.S. attempt to intercept a North Korean ICBM a declaration of war.
-She cited a South Korean media report saying the U.S. military plans to shoot down a North Korean ICBM if it’s launched toward the Pacific.
+In her statement Tuesday, she said North Korea would consider a possible U.S. attempt to intercept a North Korean ICBM a declaration of war.
+She cited a South Korean media report saying the U.S. military plans to shoot down a North Korean ICBM if it’s test-launched toward the Pacific.

 All known North Korean ICBM tests have been made at steep angles to avoid neighboring countries, and the weapons landed in the waters between the Korean Peninsula and Japan.